luispabon/php-console-logger/README.md

 Contributing
 ------------
-If you use Github, you already know the drill: fork, branch and pull request.
+If you use Github, you already know the drill: fork, branch from dev and pull request.

 Examples
 -------------